nerthul11/HOG_Randomizer/ReadMe.md

 Requirements for the Void Idol will be defined by these locations instead of requiring the actual defeat of each boss.

-All this should add up to a whopping total of 176 new items and locations to the Randomization pool!
+All this can add up to a whopping total of 176 new items and locations to the Randomization pool!

 ## Settings:
 - Enabled --> Boolean to define if the connection should be active or not.
-- Randomize access --> Defines if the "Unlock" feature is randomized or vanilla.
+- Randomize access --> Defines if statue access is vanilla, randomized or if all of them are unlocked by default.
+This last option will likely force you to fight Godhome bosses earlier in the progression.
 - Limit --> Options: IncludeAll, ExcludeRadiant, ExcludeAscended, Vanilla.
 Defines which locations should be randomized and contain items and which should remain vanilla.
 Excluding Ascended also Excludes Radiant entries.

 ## Dependencies:
 - ItemChanger
+- KorzUtils (for the moment, might remove in future patches if I get a better understanding of sprite rendering)
 - MenuChanger
 - Randomizer 4
 - RandomizerCore

-# Mod's current status

-This mod is currently under development, and the following are the known steps meant to be dealt with before release.

-- ~~Set up the settings and the connection menu.~~ (DONE)
-- ~~Define terms, macros, waypoints, item and location logic.~~ (DONE)
-- ~~Define item properties.~~ (DONE)
-- ~~Define location properties.~~ (DONE)
-- ~~Build connection with TRJR.~~ (DONE)
-- Build connection with RandoMapMod (TO_DO)
-- Build connection with RSM (TO_DO)
-- Assert all the previous steps function correctly.
-(IN_PROGRESS)

 ## Known issues

-- MAJOR: Using the Randomize Access settings still has irregular behaviour and some locations can be made unreachable due to logic constraints - leaving Vanilla is recommended.
+- If a new game is started and the randomization is aborted, it doesn't always unload the files and thus rends you unable to randomize properly.
+This fixes automatically by reopening the game.
+- Pins for locations aren't properly loaded into RandoMapMod, so to check their status one has to rely on the Randomizer log files.
+Information is correctly stored inside those.

+## Future improvements

+- Have a UI indicator of which locations have been cleared and which haven't.
+- Add the mod to RSM.
+- Fix the pin issues.